komapc/year-shape/year-shape-calendar/REFACTOR_SUMMARY.md

 ## Overview

-Your Year Shape Calendar project has been completely refactored into a **modern, professional TypeScript application** with proper architecture, tooling, and best practices.
+YearWheel has been completely refactored into a **modern, professional TypeScript application** with proper architecture, tooling, and best practices.

 ---